SciSharp/LLamaSharp/LLama.Web/README.md

-﻿﻿# LLama.Web - Basic ASP.NET Core examples of LLamaSharp in action
+﻿## LLama.Web - Basic ASP.NET Core examples of LLamaSharp in action
-**LLama.Web has no heavy dependencies and no extra frameworks ove bootstrap and jquery to keep the examples clean and easy to copy over to your own project**
+LLama.Web has no heavy dependencies and no extra frameworks ove bootstrap and jquery to keep the examples clean and easy to copy over to your own project

 ## Websockets
 Using signalr websockets simplifys the streaming of responses and model per connection management